CenterForOpenScience/SHARE/whitepapers/Tables.md

 | `date_modified` | datetime |         |          |     | now (on update) |                                                                  |

 ### Transformer
 Each row corresponds to a Transformer implementation in python.
-(TODO: describe those somewhere)

 | Column          |   Type   | Indexed | Nullable | FK  |     Default     | Description                                                        |
 | :-------------- | :------: | :-----: | :------: | :-: | :-------------: | :----------------------------------------------------------------- |